 Tax Court Lawyers in Junction City

-Tax courts in the U.S. have a few distinct features.
-Perhaps most notably, people who are not admitted to practice law in Kansas, or in any other jurisdiction, are permitted to represent clients in tax court.
-However, non-lawyers must take, and pass, a fairly challenging exam to demonstrate that they have an in-depth understanding of U.S. tax law.
+Tax courts in the U.S. have a few unique features.
+Perhaps most notably, people who are not admitted to practice law in Oregon, or in any other jurisdiction, are permitted to represent clients in tax court.
+However, non-lawyers must take, and pass, a fairly difficult exam to demonstrate that they have an in-depth understanding of U.S. tax law.
 If someone is already a lawyer, however, they can practice before a tax court without taking this exam.

-Normally, when the IRS sends a taxpayer in Junction City, Kansas a notice of deficiency, indicating that they owe back taxes, the taxpayer has 90 days to file a claim in federal tax court to dispute this notice.
-If a claim is not filed in a timely manner, the taxpayer could lose his or her right to contest the tax bill at issue.
+Most frequently, when the IRS sends a Junction City, Oregon resident a "notice of deficiency," which alleges that they owe back taxes, the taxpayer has 90 days to go to tax court, and file a claim in tax court to fight this allegation.
+If you don't file this claim within the allotted time, you can lose your right to dispute the tax bill in question, in any forum, permanently.

-Do I Need a Junction City, Kansas Tax Attorney?
+Do I Need a Junction City, Oregon Tax Attorney?